 General, Debugging, Options Dialog Box

-To access the General page, open the Tools menu and choose Options.
-In the Options dialog box, expand the Debugging node and choose General.
-This page lets you set the following general debugging options:
+To access the General page, click the Tools menu and select Options.
+In the Options dialog box, expand the Debugging node and select General.
+This page enables you to set the following general debugging options.

 - Ask before deleting all breakpoints